In this article

 - Tailify, a platform that connects users to influential beauty gurus

 - Veleza, an app that directly links users to beauty experts

 - Preemadonna, a high-tech app that uses a phone's camera to print nail art onto nails, and

 - Cosmose, a marketing platform that reconnects retailers with shoppers.

-With its efforts to integrate technology to its products, L’Oréal is set to become even more relevant in the years to come!
+With its efforts to integrate technology into its products, L'Oréal is set to become even more relevant in the years to come!